Margaret Stewart, Lady Gordon

+Early life

 Margaret Stewart was born in 1498.
 Her mother, Margaret Drummond was the daughter of Lord Drummond.
 The Spanish ambassador Pedro de Ayala reported that the king kept Margaret Drummond in great state in a castle, and afterwards had her married.
 There is no record of her marriage, but she was given the rents of land in Strathearn.
 Margaret Drummond died in 1502 and was buried at Dunblane Cathedral.
 According to a later historian of the Drummond family, William Drummond, Viscount Strathallan, Margaret Drummond and her sisters were poisoned for political reasons by those who feared she might prevent James IV making an advantageous marriage with a foreign princess like Margaret Tudor or the Spanish infanta, Catherine of Aragon.
 No contemporary evidence for this story has been found.

 As a child, and known as "Lady Margaret" she lived at Edinburgh Castle in the care of Sir Patrick Crichton and his wife, Katrine Turing, where her attendants and companions included Marjory Lindsay and the African servants who were called the "More lasses", Margaret and Ellen More.

 In February 1505 Lady Margaret started dancing lessons with a drummer called Guilliam.
 There are records of her clothing, including, in June 1506; a gown of brown or russet cloth bordered with velvet, with velvet sleeves lined with taffeta, a satin kirtle or skirt, a hat and a tippet, a veil of "crisp", and ribbons for her hair.